Geraldine-Edwards/Gift-Pal/README.md

 <p align="right"><a href="#contents">Back To Table of Contents</a></p>

 ## DEPLOYMENT of Gift-Pal

 The site was deployed to Heroku.
 The steps to deploy are as follows:

 - Install the gunicorn python package and create a file called 'Procfile' in the repo's root directory
 - In the Procfile write 'web: gunicorn nuclear_knowledge.wsgi:application --log-file -'
 - In settings.py add ".herokuapp.com" to the ALLOWED_HOSTS list
- - In settings.py add 'https://*.herokuapp.com' to CSRF_TRUSTED_ORIGINS list, git add, commit and push to github
+- In settings.py add 'https://\*.herokuapp.com' to CSRF_TRUSTED_ORIGINS list, git add, commit and push to github

 Navigate to the Heroku dashboard

 - Create a new Heroku app
 - Give it a name and select the region 'Europe' Navigate to settings tab and scroll down to Config Vars
 - Click 'Reveal Config Vars'
 - Add the following keys:
   key = DATABASE_URL | value = (my secret database url)
   key = SECRET_KEY | value = (my secret key)
   Navigate to Deploy tab
- - Connect to GitHub and select the repo 'lunar-lists'
+- Connect to GitHub and select the repo 'gift-pal'
 - Scroll down to 'Manual deploy' and select the 'main' branch
 - Click 'Deploy Branch'

 ---